eshimel/StorWe_Front_End/README.md

 Clues
 Users receive clues from the previous user upon login, unless you are the first user After they submit their contribution, users submit clues for the next user

 Contributions
 Users make a contribution and submit it upon login
+A contribution is appended to the story in progress after submission Stories are made up of ten contributions

+New user
+middle of one
+completes one

+This project is not yet complete. please come back and check it out at a later time.

+Contributions
+Users make a contribution and submit it upon login